 Diane Johnston has taught preschool for 22 years, 15 of which have been at St. James.
 She is thankful that St James is a place where she can share the love of Jesus Christ with her students.
 A native of Texarkana, Diane has an educational background in history and the arts, and child development.
 Diane reads, spends time walking, and sings in her church choir.

-Sarah White is Primary II teacher at St. James.
+Sarah White is the PreK 3 teacher at St. James Day School.
 A lifelong resident of Texarkana, Sarah’s educational background is in biology and wildlife ecology.
 It was through her work as a wildlife interpreter that she realized the benefit of hands-on education.
 Sarah loves working with children, and helping them grow into successful leaders.
 She finds St. James a loving, supportive environment, where the whole child is taught: mind, body and heart.
 She appreciates the meshing of foundational areas such as cursive and phonics with new and exciting subjects such as robotics and coding.
-A mother of twins, Sarah looks forward to them attending St. James next year.
+A mother of twins, Sarah looks forward to them attending St. James Day School this year.
 Apart from being a wife and mother, she enjoys spending time with her extended family, reading, knitting and outdoor pursuits such as fishing, hiking and camping.
-Sarah helps with the children’s program at her church, and currently volunteers with For the Sake of One, a non-profit ministry that works with foster children and families in Bowie, Cass and Miller counties.
+Sarah helps with the children’s program at her church, and currently volunteers with For the Sake of One, a non-profit ministry that works with foster children and families in Bowie, Cass, and Miller counties.

-Amanda Hayman is Primary II aide at St. James Day School for the last three years.
-She received her child development certification through Texarkana College, and serves as co-director of the Summer @ St. James program.
+Amanda Hayman is PreK 3 3 Day teacher at St. James Day School.
+For the past three years she has worked with all the teachers and children in the preschool building as an aide.
+Amanda received her child development certification through Texarkana College, and serves as co-director of the Summer @ St. James program.
 Amanda loves the family atmosphere of the school and the opportunity to teach her children about God as part of their education.

 pre-k | firstname.lastname@example.org